Blog What You Need To Know About Home Renovations And Insurance

 Does Insurance Cover Renovations?

-It's important to know that your policy does not necessarily cover the costs of a renovation – any significant improvements may leave you underinsured.
+It's important to know that your policy does not necessarily cover renovation costs – any significant improvements may leave you underinsured.

 DIY Renovations